Fionna and Cake (episode): Reception

 "Fionna and Cake" aired on Cartoon Network on September 5, 2011.
 The episode was viewed by 3.315 million viewers and saw a dramatic increase in the ratings for all boy demographics.
 It also marked a 42 percent increase in viewers when compared to a year earlier.
 At the time, this made "Fionna and Cake" the highest-rated entry of the series.
 The episode first saw physical release as part of the 2013 Fionna and Cake DVD, which included 16 episodes from the series' first three seasons.

 Tyler Foster of DVD Talk praised the episode for its creativity and complimented the entry's humor and its message to girls.
 Furthermore, he applauded the song "Oh Fionna", calling it "wonderful".
 Richard Whittaker of The Austin Chronicle noted that the episode was "an adventure in cross play".
-He felt that Fionna's characterization appealed to the show's universality and managed to also retain respect for the show's audience. and that the "strong but emotionally vulnerable" Cake was written in a way that successfully provided a female analog for Jake.
+He felt that Fionna's characterization appealed to the show's universality and managed to also retain respect for the show's audience and that the "strong but emotionally vulnerable" Cake was written in a way that successfully provided a female analog for Jake.

 Oliver Sava of The A.V.
 Club called the "Fionna and Cake" one of "the most fascinating aspects of the Adventure Time craze" in a review of the fifth-season episode "Bad Little Boy".
-He wrote that "'Fionna and Cake' was reminiscent of the series' earlier episodes, in regards to its bright animation, well-paced plot, music, its successful blend of fantasy action and comedy, and its focus on character-based drama.
+He wrote that "'Fionna and Cake' was reminiscent of the series' earlier episodes, in regard to its bright animation, well-paced plot, music, its successful blend of fantasy action and comedy, and its focus on character-based drama.
 As a result, he felt that the entry was composed of elements that make the series as a whole great.
 In a separate article, Sava named the entry one of the ten most representative episodes of the series and wrote that it is also "the most aggressively girl-friendly episode of the series".

 After it aired, "Fionna and Cake" was particularly successful with the fans of the series.
 Sava noted that although the characters had, at the time, appeared in only a single episode, they had rapidly become among the series' most popular characters.
 According to the Entertainment Examiner, fans of the series responded positively to the characters, and wanted them to appear in more episodes.